pjakiela/ECON523/exercises/E4-DD2.md

 In this exercise, we're going to be replicating the difference-in-differences analysis from [Does a ban on informal health providers save lives?
 Evidence from Malawi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4677333/) by Professor Susan Godlonton and Dr. Edward Okeke.

-Table 5, which we will replicate, summarizes the impact of Malawi's 2007 ban on the use of traditional birth attendants (TBAs) on birth outcomes, including both the use of formal sector providers and neonatal mortality.
+At the end of the exercise, we'll be exporting our regression results to word using the `esttab` command.
+An overview of the use of `esttab` is available [here](https://pjakiela.github.io/stata/regression-table.html).

+You can access the in-class activity (below) as a do file or pdf.

+You can also access the main empirical exercise (also below) as a do file or pdf.

 <br>

 ## Getting Started

-The `do` file needed for this activity is here:  [E4-questions.do](E4-questions.do).

-The data set E4-GodlontonOkeke-data.dta is available on glow.
-It contains information (from the [2010 Malawi Demographic and Health Survey](https://dhsprogram.com/methodology/survey/survey-display-333.cfm)) on 19,680 live births between July 2005 and September 2010.
+The data set E4-GodlontonOkeke-data.dta contains information (from the [2010 Malawi Demographic and Health Survey](https://dhsprogram.com/methodology/survey/survey-display-333.cfm)) on 19,680 live births between July 2005 and September 2010.
 Each observartion represents a birth.
-Download the data, and then create a do file that opens the data set in Stata.
-Our standard code for starting a do file will look something like:
+Create a do file that opens the data set in Stata.
+Your standard code for starting a do file should look something like:

 ```
-/* Replicating Table 5 from Godlonton & Okeke (2015) */

-// PRELIMINARIES

 clear all
 set more off
 set scheme s1mono